Rich143/Flask-Portfolio/eb_flask_app/static/assets/posts/2015-12-29-How this site was made.md

     if __name__ == "__main__":
         app.run()

+It's sticking point, however, is its profoundness.

-The most difficult "bug" for me in cranking out the template was figuring out Elastic Beanstalk.
+The most difficult "bug" that caused much frustration was figuring out Elastic Beanstalk.
 Up until the last moment, everything was going fine.
-Then, I chose to deploy my app to `us-west-1` (N. California) and view my dashboard for `us-west-2` (Oregon) instead.
-After a few hours of frustration that my dashboard was empty, I figured out what was wrong.
+Then, I deployed my app to `us-west-1` (N. California) and viewed my dashboard for `us-west-2` (Oregon) instead.
+Only after a few hours was the discrepancy found.

 This project served as a good intro to Flask, S3, and Elastic Beanstalk.
 There's a lot more to do, at least on the Flask end.
-I hope more teams adopt Flask for its simplicity and modularity.
+More teams should adopt Flask for its simplicity and modularity.

 [1]: http://longboardcat.github.io/Flask-Portfolio/